By Muhammad Yamany

 Click here for a graphic on The haj journey http://tmsnrt.rs/2imJ2yf.

 Saudi Arabia stakes its reputation on its guardianship of Islam’s holiest sites – Mecca and Medina – and its organisation of the pilgrimage.
 It is hoping to expand attendance to help build its tourism industry.

 More than 2.37 million pilgrims came this year, most of them from abroad, for the five-day ritual.
 Attendance is a religious duty, once in a lifetime, for every able-bodied Muslim who can afford it.

 “I feel I am born once again,” said Egyptian pilgrim Sabah Saeed, 49.
 “This is a great blessing from God and it makes you so happy.”

 More than 110,000 members of the security forces and 32,000 health workers were on hand this week to maintain safety and provide first aid, said organisers.

 Saudi Health Minister Tawfiq al-Rabeeah said the pilgrimage had passed without any outbreak of disease, a perennial concern.

 A crush in 2015 killed nearly 800 pilgrims, according to Riyadh, when two large groups of pilgrims arrived at a crossroads east of Mecca.
 Counts by countries of repatriated bodies showed over 2,000 people may have died, including more than 400 Iranians.

 Saudi authorities said at the time that the crush may have been caused by pilgrims failing to follow crowd control rules, and King Salman ordered an investigation but the results were never announced.

-(Additional reporting by Reuters TV; Writing by Stephen Kalin; Editing by Andrew Heavens)
+(Writing by Stephen Kalin; Editing by Andrew Heavens)